influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 InfluxQL requires single quotes around string field values in the `WHERE` clause.

-#### Example 3: Select data that have a specific field key-value and perform basic arithmetic
+#### Select data that have a specific field key-value and perform basic arithmetic
 ```
 > SELECT * FROM "h2o_feet" WHERE "water_level" + 2 > 11.9